PhilipPurwoko/Easy-Split/README.md

 Simple and powerfull python script to easily split your data into traning and validation (for deep learning projects).
 Works in binary and multiclass classification.

 # How it works ?
-This script is useful in this scenario.
-Inside `data` folder we may have binary or multiclass.
-But we need to have `train` and `valid` folder.
-Because I am to lazy to do it mannually in every projects, and because I am nerd, so I make simple python script to automate them.
+This script can be useful if you want to use keras ImageGenerator `flow_from_directory`.
+This script can create `train` and `valid` folder using class folder

 ```
 └───data